migration analysis

 Objectives

-To understand how soaring conditions for large migratory birds vary with time and season, the Doctoral Candidate will collect 3-dimensional high-resolution GNSS trajectories of migrating white storks at different locations along the migration route and translate them into drone flight missions.
+To understand how soaring conditions for large migratory birds vary with time and season, DC2 will collect 3-dimensional high-resolution GNSS trajectories of migrating white storks at different locations along the migration route and translate them into drone flight missions.
 Drones with various sensors will retrace these flight segments repeatedly at different time points to obtain measurements of the airflow and imagery of the environment.
 This will allow us to develop a temporally dependent thermal uplift model.
 Photos and videos of the habitat will be used to determine how habitat type and urban structures influence the availability of thermal updrafts.

 Expected Results